Parliamentwatch: Landesparlamente

 Due to abgeordnetenwatchs success in the German Bundestag, fundraising groups were established in August 2007 in order to make the site available for Germany's 16 Landesparlamente ("states").
-Donations and sustaining members in each state enable the implementation of the project on the state level; each state's portal is activated once 90 days' advance financing is accrued.
+Donations and supporting members in each state enable the implementation of the project on the state level; each state's portal is activated once 90 days' advance financing is accrued.

 Hamburgische Bürgerschaft

 abgeordnetenwatch.de is based in Hamburg; the project started in December 2004 for the Hamburgische Bürgerschaft ("Hamburg Parliament") after a successful referendum to reform and democratize the electoral system.
 The online dialog on abgeordnetenwatch.de enabled the citizens to get to know their politicians better and make a more qualified decision in the elections.
-After the election, the site made it possible to ask questions of members of Hamburg's Bezirksversammlungen ("Diets of the borough").
+After the election, the site made it possible to ask questions to members of Hamburg's Bezirksversammlungen ("Diets of the borough").

-After the establishment of the city parliament that was elected in February 2008, the project was temporarily stopped until enough funding was provided.
+After the establishment of the city parliament that was elected in February 2008, the project was temporarily suspended until enough funding was provided.
 It was no longer possible to administer abgeordnetenwatch.de on a volunteer basis.

 Controversy

 During the 2007 election campaigns in the German states of Rheinland-Pfalz, Baden-Württemberg, Saxony-Anhalt, Mecklenburg-Vorpommern, Berlin, and Bremen, it was also possible to question the candidates.

 In Bremen, candidates of the Social Democratic Party (Sozialdemokratische Partei Deutschlands, SPD) and The Left (Die Linke) launched a boycott against the project because right-wing candidates had not been excluded.

-However, the boycott was interrupted by Social Democrat Helga Ziegert, and Joachim Weihrauch from The Left enhanced his Parliamentwatch profile during the election.
+However, the boycott was disrupted by Social Democrat Helga Ziegert, and Joachim Weihrauch from The Left enhanced his Parliamentwatch profile during the election.